mtakaki/CredentialStorageServiceClient/README.md

 $ openssl rsa -in id_rsa -out public_key.der -outform DER -pubout
 ```

 The private key is never sent to the server, only the public key.
-The private key is used to decrypt the incoming data.
+The private key is only used to decrypt the incoming data.

 ## Stand-alone client